Climacia areolaris

 Climacia areolaris is a species of spongillafly in the family Sisyridae.
 It is found in Canada, United States, and Mexico.

 Taxonomy and identification

-C. areolaris is a small species of spongillafly, with adults a little over 3mm from head to wingtips, and third instar larvae about 3.7 - 4.3mm in length, jaws exclusive.
+C. areolaris is a small species of spongillafly, with adults a little over 3mm from head to wingtips, and third instar larvae about 3.7–4.3mm in length, jaws exclusive.
 Both adults and larvae have been described.

-Two other species of Climacia are present in the USA, which can be distinguished by wing patterns among other features.
+Two other species of Climacia are present in the US, which can be distinguished by wing patterns among other features.
 Both an adult and larval key to the three species exists.

 Geographic distribution

 C. areolaris is distributed from its northernmost limit in Quebec and Nova Scotia south through the eastern United States.
 Its westernmost limit is New Mexico, and it extends south into Florida as well as the Mexican states of Tamaulipas and San Luis Potosí.

 Habitat

 Larvae are found in freshwater streams, ponds, and lakes where suitable populations of their host sponges reside.
 Adults are terrestrial and can fly.